Best XP Farms in Minecraft

 #2 Stone XP farm

 Dirt and Cobblestone are materials that we always have an abundance of once we’ve played in a world long enough.
-Though if you’re not using it in building, you can use the extra Cobblestone for a continuous supply of Experience.
+Though if you’re not using it for building, you can use the extra Cobblestone for a continuous supply of Experience.

 Smelting Cobblestone in a Furnace grants quite a bit of XP and it leaves you with regular blocks of Stone, like the kind you find in caves.